Santroller/Santroller/index.md

   - This can be used to put LEDs in a DJ Hero turntable, or to bypass the GH5 neck's microcontroller but keep it removable.
 - Various LED options, including seperate states for pressed and released, and reaction to game events when possible.
   - Currently, the only supported game is the latest YARG nightly.
   - CH support isn't planned, as there is not an easy way to hook into it.
-Older tools used hacks to inject themselves into the game, but this method is prone to failure and wouldn't work for ScoreSpy.
+Older tools used hacks to inject themselves into the game, but this method was not stable and wouldn't work for ScoreSpy.

 ```note
 Avoid using USB 2.0 hubs when using these controllers, they poll so quickly that multiple guitars on a single hub will be slowed down, and some hubs will even cause issues with the controller being detected.
 However, USB 3.0 hubs are okay, and I have previously used multiple guitars on a single USB 3.0 hub with no issues.